-Reflecting on when I felt the most enthusiastic about learning, my 9th grade United States history class immediately came to mind.
+Reflecting on when I felt the most enthusiastic about my own learning, my 9th grade United States history class immediately came to mind.
 Our teacher never asked us to read textbooks and actually, he did not teach at all.
 He sent us to the library to research a pre-determined decade in history to discover notable people or events, such as a significant invention.
 The results of our research became what we used in his “history simulation”- a game designed to be played within the context of an imaginary economic system.

-We did not have high hopes because we had not heard of such a school.
-I began my research as I often do…I asked Google.
-It did not take long for me to stumble upon Acton Academy Austin, and I could barely get through their documentary as I was overcome with relief, exhilaration, hope, and gratitude.
-Jaime and I immediately knew this was the answer for our children, we just didn’t know that we would be fortunate enough to one day open our own Acton school.
+After asking Google it did not take long for me to stumble upon Acton Academy Austin, and I could barely get through their documentary as I was overcome with relief, exhilaration, hope, and gratitude.
+Jaime and I immediately knew this was the answer for our children, we just didn’t know that we would be fortunate enough to one day open our own Acton campus.

 With Acton’s emphasis on courage serving as inspiration for us, we set out to embark on our own hero’s journey by continuing to learn about Acton and how we can effectively serve our future heroes.
 All that we have discovered since joining this unique group of passionate parents led by Jeff and Laura Sandefer who co-founded Acton Academy, has not only confirmed our belief in this model, but has served to further our excitement and passion for the idea that, as Jeff describes, “learning is a full contact sport”.